martinboers/plcnext-book/src/ch04-03-iec-programs.md

 ### ECLR

-As the name suggests, the Embedded Common Language Runtime is based on Microsoft's Common Language Runtime (CLR), which is required to run C# and other .NET programs on Windows platforms.
+As the name suggests, the Embedded Common Language Runtime is based on [Microsoft's Common Language Runtime][clr-info] (CLR), which is required to run C# and other .NET programs on Windows platforms.
 Unlike the CLR, the ECLR is specifically designed to run real-time, deterministic programs on embedded devices.
-The ECLR contains a sub-set of ECLR libraries, along with specialised libraries added by Phoenix Contact.
+The ECLR contains a sub-set of CLR libraries, along with specialised libraries added by Phoenix Contact.

 ### PLCnext Engineer